Estradiol: 7 things you should know

 - Estrogens are associated with an increased risk of endometrial cancer.
-All persistent or recurrent abnormal vaginal bleeding should be investigated, and endometrial sampling undertaken when indicated.
+All women taking estradiol should be monitored and any persistent or recurrent abnormal vaginal bleeding should be investigated, and endometrial sampling undertaken when indicated.

 - Estrogens, with or without progestins should be prescribed at the lowest effective dose for the shortest possible time.

 - With regards to osteoporosis, estradiol has been shown to prevent vertebral bone loss in postmenopausal women.
-However, it does not restore bone mass to premenopausal levels and once discontinued, bone loss reverts back to the immediate postmenopausal period.
+However, it does not restore bone mass to premenopausal levels, and once discontinued, bone loss reverts to what it was during the immediate postmenopausal period.
 The 2017 ACP guidelines for the treatment of osteoporosis do not recommend estrogen therapy for postmenopausal women with established osteoporosis.

 - Estrogen use is associated with a two to four-fold increased risk in gallbladder disease requiring surgery.
 It may also lead to severe high calcium levels in patients with breast cancer or bone metastases.
 Visual abnormalities have also been reported.

-- In women who have not had a hysterectomy, the addition or progestin for 10 days each cycle lowers the risk of endometrial hyperplasia (may be a precursor to endometrial cancer).
+- In women who have not had a hysterectomy, the addition of progestin for 10 days each cycle lowers the risk of endometrial hyperplasia (may be a precursor to endometrial cancer).

 - Blood pressure and cholesterol/triglyceride levels should be monitored regularly throughout estrogen therapy.